Your Trusted Fertility Clinic In New York, NY

 • Activated natural Killer Cells (NKa):

 During ovulation and early pregnancy, the uterine lining is frequented by NK cells and T-cells, which together make up more than 80% of the immune cells in the uterine lining.
 These cells travel from the bone marrow to the endometrium where they proliferate under hormonal regulation.
 When exposed to progesterone, they produce TH-1 and TH-2 cytokines.
 TH-2 cytokines help the trophoblast (embryo’s “root system”) to penetrate the uterine lining, while TH-1 cytokines induce apoptosis (cell suicide), limiting placental development to the inner part of the uterus.
 The balance between TH1 and TH-2 cytokines is crucial for optimal placental development.
 NK cells and T-cells contribute to cytokine production.
 Excessive TH-1 cytokine production is harmful to the trophoblast and endometrial cells, leading to programmed cell death and ultimately to implantation failure.
+Functional NK cells reach their highest concentration in the endometrium around 6-7days after ovulation or exposure to progesterone, which coincides with the time of embryo implantation.
+It’s important to note that measuring the concentration of blood NK cells doesn’t reflect NK cell activation (NKa).
+The activation of NK cells is what matters.
+In certain conditions like endometriosis, the blood concentration of NK cells may be below normal, but NK cell activation is significantly increased.

 There are several laboratory methods to assess NK cell activation (cytotoxicity), including immunohistochemical assessment of uterine NK cells and measuring TH-1 cytokines in the uterus or blood.
 However, the K-562 target cell blood test remains the gold standard.
 In this test, NK cells isolated from a woman’s blood are incubated with specific “target cells,” and the percentage of killed target cells is quantified.
 More than 12% killing indicates a level of NK cell activation that usually requires treatment.
 Currently, there are only a few Reproductive Immunology Reference Laboratories in the USA capable of reliably performing the K-562 target cell test.

-There is a common misconception that adding IL (intralipid) or IVIg to NK cells can immediately downregulate NK cell activity.
-However, IL and IVIg cannot significantly suppress already activated NK cells.
+There is a common misconception that adding IL (intralipid) or Intravenous gammaglobulin (IVIg) to NK cells can immediately downregulate NK cell activity.
+However, neither IL and IVIg cannot significantly suppress already activated NK cells.
 They are believed to work by regulating NK cell progenitors, which then produce downregulated NK cells.
 To assess the therapeutic effect, IL/IVIg infusion should be done about 14 days before embryos are transferred to the uterus to ensure a sufficient number of normal functional NK cells are present at the implantation site during embryo transfer.
 Failure to recognize this reality has led to the erroneous demand from IVF doctors for Reproductive Immunology Reference Laboratories to report on NK cell activity before and immediately after exposure to IVIg or IL at different concentrations.
 However, since already activated NK cells cannot be deactivated in the laboratory, assessing NKa suppression in this way has little clinical benefit.
 Even if blood is drawn 10-14 days after IL/IVIg treatment, it would take another 10-14 days to receive the results, which would be too late to be practically advantageous.

 • Antiphospholipid Antibodies: